 - 1. Exceptions to DOI ALSE requirements are listed in the ALSE Handbook (paragraph 1.5.a.).
-None of these exceptions apply to the missions BSEE conducts. - 2.
-ALSE waiver requests will conform to the process defined in the ALSE Handbook (paragraph 1.5.b).
+None of these exceptions apply to the missions BSEE conducts. - ALSE waiver requests will conform to the process defined in the ALSE Handbook (paragraph 1.5.b).
 Specifically, a waiver of an ALSE requirement can be authorized by the BSEE Director if it is determined that the requirement presents a concern affecting the safety or security of the employee.
-See Appendix D.2 for an example of a current ALSE waiver. - 3.
-The BSEE Director has delegated the approval authority for ALSE waivers to the Chief, OORP. - 4.
-ALSE waiver requests will be routed through the Regional Director to the NAM for technical review and then to the Chief, OORP for approval.
+See Appendix C.3 for an example of a current ALSE waiver. - 3.
+The BSEE Director has delegated the approval authority for ALSE waivers to the Assistant Director, OORP. - 4.
+ALSE waiver requests will be routed through the Regional Director to the NAM/RASM for technical review and then to the Assistant Director, OORP for approval.
 The ALSE waiver request will specify: - a.
 The safety or security concern, - b.
 The ALSE requirement being waived, - c.
 The risk mitigation measures taken to support a decision to grant a waiver. - d.
-The duration that the waiver is being requested for. - 5.
-The NAM will provide a copy of the waiver and any written delegation to OAS Aviation Safety and Evaluations Division and the appropriate OAS Regional Director. - 6.
-Each ALSE waiver request will be considered on its own merits on a case-by- case basis.
+The duration that the waiver is being requested for.